Sn3ppi/minecraft-server-status-bot-heroku/README.md

 <b>Description:</b>

-This bot was created for getting status of Dreammita server.
-See https://t.me/dreammita.
+This bot was created for getting status of <a href="https://t.me/dreammita">Dreammita Server</a>.

 <b>Deploy to Heroku:</b>

 This version of bot is intended for deploying to Heroku.
 Before deploying it to Heroku create your app there and create environment vars (Settings -> Reveal Config Vars):

-BOT_TOKEN - your Telegram bot token got by https://t.me/BotFather
+BOT_TOKEN - your Telegram bot token got by <a href="https://t.me/BotFather">BotFather</a>

 BOT_USERNAME - your Telegram bot @username